CiesielskiB/BallBreaker-Arkanoid-Clone-/README.md

 # BallBreaker-Arkanoid-Clone-
-Simple game in Unity made to gain some expierience
+Simple game made in Unity made to gain some expierience